bluetechgirl/raspi-watch/README.md

+**IMPORTANT**: the development of this project was stalled for a bit because i had more important stuff to do, i am going to start development again, but with news about microsoft aquiring github i will be moving the project to https://gitlab.com/bluetechgirl/raspi-watch

 # raspi-watch
 a simple interface for a raspberry pi zero based smart watch built with python 3 and tkinter. it is built with the raspberry pi zero wh and the adafruit pitft - 2.8" touchscreen display in mind.
 Keep in mind that this is in very early stages of development and is not complete and will contain quite a few bugs.
 If you are interested in helping you can submit a pull request with proposed changes, add an issue explaining what problems there are, or contact me at @bluetechgirl on twitter.